 b.
 Restoration, enhancement, and preservation of soil characteristics and the quantity and variety of native vegetation;

 c.
-Provisions for erosion control and the reduction and filtration of stormwater runoff on the stream channel and buffer;
+Provisions for erosion control and the reduction and filtration of stormwater runoff into the fish and wildlife habitat conservation area, wetland, or buffer;

 d.
 Removal or alteration of existing manmade facilities associated with stream channels or drainage ways which improve stream flow or exchange of surface waters;

 e.
-Replacement of lost stream corridor features on an acre-for-acre basis and replacement of lost wetlands in accordance with guidance provided in the Washington State Department of Ecology’s Wetland Mitigation in Washington State, Parts 1 and 2 (March 2006 or as updated);
+Replacement of lost fish and wildlife habitat conservation area and wetland functions and values in accordance with best available science;

 f.
-Conservation easements for key portions of stream corridor property and/or their inclusion within public or private conservation programs; or
+Conservation easements for key portions of fish and wildlife habitat conservation areas, wetland, or buffers and/or their inclusion within public or private conservation programs; or

 g.
 Vegetative buffer averaging may be modified by averaging buffer widths.
 Buffer averaging is preferred in the use of mitigation sequencing (YMC 15.27.307) over a reduction in the buffer standards.

-4. The following additional criteria must be met to reduce the critical areas stream and wetland buffers found in Tables 27.5-1 and 27.5-2 below the minimum listed in the respective tables:
+4. The following additional criteria must be met to reduce the critical areas stream and wetland buffers below the minimum identified in YMC 15.27.510 and 15.27.604:

 15.27.401 Principles.

-Part Four recognizes the right and need of the river channel to periodically carry more than the normal flow of water and establishes regulations to minimize loss of life and property, restrict uses and regulate structures consistent with the degree of flood hazard.
+Part Four recognizes the right and need of river and stream channels to periodically carry more than the normal flow of water and establishes regulations to minimize loss of life and property, restrict uses and regulate structures consistent with the degree of flood hazard.
 In advancing the above principles, the intent of Part Four is:

 Article III.
 Floodway Fringe Uses